 What does AI UGC cost compared to creators?+

 Self-serve generation tools commonly run $20–$500/mo but only produce raw clips.
-Managed AI UGC prices the full loop: Maja is $1,500 per creator per month including rendering, daily posting on managed accounts, and funnel learning.
+Managed AI UGC prices the full loop: Maja is a $6,000/mo salary for 10 managed creators (~600 videos/mo, about $10 a video) including rendering, daily posting on managed accounts, and funnel learning.

 Is cheap UGC worth it?+